mmmayo13/tweet-sentiment-scores/README.md

 ### Introduction

 Scripts for capturing tweets, creating sentiment dictionary, processing & scoring tweet sentiments, written in Python.
-These scripts were written to facilitate [this research paper](http://arxiv.org/pdf/1406.3287v1.pdf).
+These scripts were written to facilitate the clustering of tweet length & sentiment scores in [this research paper](http://arxiv.org/pdf/1406.3287v1.pdf).

 Twitter app authentication credentials are required for use of get_tweets.py.
 Acquire these [here](https://dev.twitter.com/).

+Inspiration for some of this material comes from [Bill Howe](http://homes.cs.washington.edu/~billhowe/) and his Coursera course, [Introduction to Data Science](https://www.coursera.org/course/datasci).

 ### Description